openstack/heat/doc/source/developing_guides/pluginguide.rst

 The base class handles reporting state of the resource back to the engine.
 A resource's state is the combination of the life cycle action and the status of that action.
-For example, if a resource is created successfully, the status of that resource will be ``CREATE COMPLETE``.
-Alternatively, if the plug-in encounters an error when attempting to create the physical resource, the status would be ``CREATE FAILED``.
+For example, if a resource is created successfully, the state of that resource will be ``CREATE_COMPLETE``.
+Alternatively, if the plug-in encounters an error when attempting to create the physical resource, the state would be ``CREATE_FAILED``.
 The base class handles the reporting and persisting of resource state, so a plug-in's handler methods only need to return data or raise exceptions as appropriate.